A bruise, or contusion, is an injury to skin or tissues just under your skin. Everyone bruises occasionally. There’s usually no reason for concern.

 - Yellow or green.
 Within 2 to 3 days, your body starts reabsorbing the blood.
 There’s a greater concentration of yellow or green.

 - Light brown.
 By day 10 to 14, the bruise fades to light brown before disappearing completely.

 A bruise may clear in the center before the outer edges.
 The coloring and healing process vary from person to person.
 If you have darker skin, you may also have darker bruises.

-If there’s no sign of improvement after two weeks, it could be a sign of an underlying health condition.
+If there’s no sign of improvement after 2 weeks, it could be a sign of an underlying health condition.
 The location of the bruising, plus other symptoms, can provide your doctor with diagnostic clues.

 Easy or frequent bruising could be the result of low or abnormal blood platelets or blood-clotting problems.
 This could be due to an underlying condition.

 It could also be a side effect of medication.
 For example, anticoagulants, antiplatelets, and aspirin interfere with blood clotting.
 Corticosteroids can thin the skin.
 Even dietary supplements, such as gingko, can thin your blood.